How I Deep Clean My Wood Spoons

 Of course I wash after use with soap and hot water, but I’ve never done a deep clean.
 Wood is porous so the debris gets trapped inside which means bacteria, old food particles, and lingering orders work their way deep into the grain.
 Over time and regular washings doesn’t reach what’s hiding in the wood.
 Once I learned this I had to research ways to deep clean my wood pieces.

-Every month or so I deep clean my wood utensils.
-It takes about 15 minutes, that’s i!
+I recently deep-cleaned my wood utensils.
+It took about 15 minutes, that’s i!
 Here’s everything you need to know.

 How I deep clean my wood spoons